 Someone once told me that the half way point in a marathon is 22 miles.
 Given the fact that a marathon is 26.2 miles it seemed that their maths was awry.
 Their point was that it requires as much energy to run the last 4.2 miles as it does the first 22.
 The same principle holds in the marathon race of customer satisfaction.
 The half way point is not a mean score of 5 out of 10 but 8 out of 10.
 Improving the mean score beyond 8 takes as much energy as it does to get to 8 and incremental points of improvement are hard to achieve.

 Other researchers prefer to concentrate on the “top box” responses – those scores of 4 or 5 out of 5 – the excellent or very good ratings.
 It is argued that these are the scores that are required to create genuine satisfaction and loyalty.
 In their book ‘The Service Profit Chain’, Heskett, Sasser and Schlesinger argue that a rating of 9 or 10 out of 10 is required on most of the key issues that drive the buying decision.
 If suppliers fail to achieve such high ratings, customers show indifference and will shop elsewhere.
 Capricious consumers are at risk of being wooed by competitors, readily switching suppliers in the search for higher standards.
-The concept of the zone of loyalty, zone of indifference and zone of defection as suggested by the three Harvard professors is illustrated below in diagram 1:
+The concept of the zone of loyalty, zone of indifference and zone of defection as suggested by the three Harvard professors (JL Heskett, The Service Profit Chain; The Free Press; New York 1997) is illustrated below in diagram 1:

-No company can truly satisfy its customers unless top management is fully behind the programme.
-This does not just mean that they endorse the idea of customer satisfaction studies but that they are genuinely customer orientated.
+No company can truly satisfy its customers unless top management is fully behind the program.
+This does not just mean that they endorse the idea of customer satisfaction research studies but that they are genuinely customer orientated.

 Benchmarking in customer satisfaction can go beyond comparisons with direct competitors.
 Some firms have taken this type of benchmarking a step further.
 Instead of just developing a benchmark on competitors, they identify the best firm in any industry at a particular activity.
 L.L.
 Bean may be benchmarked for telephone order processing or customer service.
 American Express may be benchmarked for billing and payment transactions.

-The purpose of customer satisfaction research is to improve customer satisfaction and yet so often surveys sit collecting dust.
-Worse than that, customers have generously given their time to assist in the survey believing that some positive action will take place.
+The purpose of customer satisfaction research is to improve customer loyalty and yet so often surveys sit collecting dust.
+Worse than that, customers have generously given their time to assist in the customer satisfaction survey believing that some positive action will take place.
 Their expectations will have been raised.
 The process of collecting the data seems easier than taking action to improve satisfaction levels.

 In any customer satisfaction survey there will be quick fixes – actions that can be taken today or tomorrow that will have immediate effect.
 These could be quite specific such as a newsletter, changes to the invoicing, or a hot-line for technical information.
 In the longer term, cultural changes may well be required to improve customer satisfaction, and that is more difficult.